magee/WillyLoman/README.md

     gem install rSpec

-Then to run the tests, from the graph_problem folder type:
+Then to run the tests, from the WillyLoman root folder type:

     rake rspec